GSA/digitalgov.gov/content/posts/2016-05-02-redesigning-we-the-people.md

 We also did an extensive round of testing to ensure the site is accessible for screen readers, meaning that visually-impaired users can have the best experience possible.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-450-We-the-People-mobile-animated.gif" alt="Animated gif shows mobile version of We the People." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-450-We-the-People-mobile-animated.gif" alt="Animated gif shows mobile version of We the People." >}}